New NISA & Points|High-Value Account Opening, Conditions, and Choosing a Brokerage

 What should I watch out for?

 New NISA is, at its core, investing and can lose principal.
 Don't invest a forced amount or make unnecessary trades for points.
-At application, set the account type to "NISA account" and correctly meet the approval condition (deposit, trade, etc.).
+At application, set the account type to "NISA account," correctly meet the approval condition (deposit, trade, etc.), and confirm which quota to use.
 Go through the point site right before applying, and consult a professional when unsure.
 Don't let points distort your investment decisions.